sib-swiss/RNAseq-introduction-training/docs/days/DE.md

 **Additional:** compare the results with the ones obtained from STAR-aligned reads.

  * The [tximport vignette](https://bioconductor.org/packages/release/bioc/vignettes/tximport/inst/doc/tximport.html) is a very good guide for this task.
- * If you have not computed them, you can find files with expression quantifications in : `/shared/data/...`
+ * If you have not computed them, you can find files with expression quantifications in : `/shared/data/Solutions/Liu2015/` and `/shared/data/Solutions/Ruhland2016/`